pmac/pmac.io/content/post/multi-stage-dockerfile-and-python-virtualenv.md

 one at a time.
 We'd then either copy the built files out of them, or mount a volume and run the process that produced the files we needed then.
-But this was cumbersome and could potentially conflict with other builds on the same CI box if we weren't careful, so a single build process was very intersting.
+But this was cumbersome and could potentially conflict with other builds on the same CI box if we weren't careful.
+This technique, dubbed the "[Builder Pattern][builder-pattern]", did work well for a time, but when we saw the ability to get the same benefit in a single build step we jumped at the chance.

 ## Multi-stage Dockerfile

-Enter a potential solution from Docker.
-A multi-stage Dockerfile is basically more than one Dockerfile glued together, i.e. it has more than one `FROM` line.
+A multi-stage Dockerfile is one that is basically more than one Dockerfile glued together, i.e. it has more than one `FROM` line.
-The resulting image is the result of the last section in the file.
+The resulting image is defined in the last section in the file.
 So, for example, you could base the first section of the file on a NodeJS base, and in there have it build and process your static assets (CSS, JS, images), then in a second section based on a Python image you build your app and copy the assets